-Our approach with clients who suffer from depression is a combination of talk therapy, lifestyle changes (such as diet, exercise, and sleep habits), and coordination of care with other medical professionals who may prescribe medication if appropriate.
+Our approach with clients suffering from depression is a combination of talk therapy, lifestyle changes (such as diet, exercise, and sleep habits), and coordination of care with other medical professionals who may prescribe medication if appropriate.
 We work together to process your feelings, we problem solve how depression gets in your way of wholehearted living, and we heal relationships that have changed.
 Our therapists believe that feeling joyful again is possible, but our optimism and hope will never negate your experience of sadness.
 Read more about individual therapy for depression.

 We offer couples therapy for partners who are looking make positive changes in their relationships, whether they are dating, engaged, married, or committed.
-Our Bethesda therapists blend strategies and interventions from several couple therapy models to fit our conversations to your unique goals.
+Our Bethesda, MD couples therapists blend strategies and interventions from several couple therapy models to fit our conversations to your unique goals.
 By learning new skills, healing emotional injuries, experiencing each other’s vulnerabilities in a safe way, and gaining insights about how each partner’s past influences current behaviors, we work together to build a compassionate and joyful relationship.
 Read more about couples therapy in Bethesda, MD.

 Our therapists know how challenging the adjustment to parenthood can be.
-No matter the age of your children, family therapy is a helpful way for each member to express their concerns and learn to work together toward common goals.
-Our Bethesda therapists can help you as you transition to parenthood through pregnancy or adoption, adjust to life with a newborn, set appropriate limits and boundaries for behavior problems in young children, and communicate more effectively in ways children and teens understand.
+No matter the age of your children, family therapy is a helpful way for each family member to express their concerns and learn to work together toward common goals.
+Our Bethesda, MD family therapists can help you as you transition to parenthood through pregnancy or adoption, adjust to life with a newborn, set appropriate limits and boundaries for behavior problems in young children, and communicate more effectively in ways children and teens understand.
 Parents will leave feeling more united as a team, and children/teens will leave feeling understood and loved.
 Family therapy is also beneficial for siblings and extended relatives.
 Read more about family therapy in Bethesda, MD.

-Discernment counseling differs from regular marriage counseling in important ways.
+Discernment counseling differs from marriage counseling in important ways.
 The goal of discernment counseling is not to solve problems in the relationship, but to figure out whether partners want to solve the problems.
 Both partners’ agendas (one wanting to stay, one wanting to leave) are honored, so the process balances individual and couple conversations.
 And discernment counseling is always short term, lasting 1-5 sessions.
-Our therapists know how challenging it can be to make a decision about the future of a troubled relationship.
+Our Bethesda, MD discernment counselors know how challenging it can be to make a decision about the future of a troubled relationship.
 You will leave discernment counseling sessions with greater clarity and confidence to make a decision, based on a deeper understanding of what’s happened to your marriage.
 Read more more about discernment counseling in Bethesda, MD.

 Anxiety and stress often get in the way of a fulfilling life and we believe therapy can help.
-Our therapists have been trained to help clients think about the stress in their lives in the context of their relationships.
+Our individual counselors and marriage and family therapists have been trained to help clients think about the stress in their lives in the context of their relationships.
 Clients benefit from this ‘systems thinking’ approach because it brings your stress outside of your own self and into the world of your relationships.
 This is very freeing!
 We work together to achieve your goals, always reaching toward a more peaceful life.
 We often incorporate helpful books or in-session tasks that expand our conversations and deepen the benefits of talk therapy.
 Read more about individual therapy for anxiety and stress.